 If you have sensitive skin, then you already know the struggle that lies behind body hair removal.
 There is nothing remotely comfortable about waxing.
-Flare-ups, rashes, blisters and an unrelenting itchiness are some of the unwanted effects, especially irritating when we want to wear a short skirt, dress or pants.
-But fortunately, there is gentler alternative called sugaring.
+Flare-ups, rashes, blisters, and unrelenting itchiness are some of the unwanted effects, especially irritating when we want to wear a short skirt, dress or pants.
+But fortunately, there is a gentler alternative called sugaring.
 If you haven’t tried it, yet you do have reactions on waxing(shaving, depilatory cream) find the salon in your neighborhood that offers this service and try it out – you won’t regret it.

 Sugaring is an all-natural alternative, its safe for those who are prone to allergies or ingrown hairs and is beneficial for people who typically experience razor burn or rashes.

 While hair removal wax can often include chemicals, synthetic ingredients, or fillers, sugaring paste is all-natural and made of just three completely organic and biodegradable ingredients: sugar, lemon juice, and water.
 Following the philosophy of putting on your body what you would put in your body, sugaring blend is not just safe for your skin – it would also be safe enough to eat (though we wouldn’t recommend it).